owcer/code-api/README.md

  * Store data about a block in a performant manner.
 Data is cleared when block changes.
  * E.g. chest
- * Works well with blocks marked tickable (e.g. wheat) *
+ * Works well with blocks marked tickable (e.g. wheat)
+ * Has a limit of 40000 new characters allocated for memory per minute.
+That is about 33.33 characters per tick.
+ *
  * @param {number} x
  * @param {number} y